 You will be made comfortable, with the tooth and surrounding gum being completely numbed.
 Once you are numb, the procedure will begin.
 Our dentist will remove the decay, using the appropriate dental tools.
 Once all signs of decay have been removed, the root canals and interior of the tooth will be disinfected.
 The disinfected tooth will then be filled with a biocompatible material that will help to maintain the structure of the tooth.

-A permanent crown is the best way to continue to protect the tooth after root canal therapy.
+A permanent dental crown is the best way to continue to protect the tooth after root canal therapy.
 Impressions will be taken, to ensure that the crown milled for your tooth will offer you a perfect and natural-looking fit.
 A temporary crown will be placed over the restored tooth so that it can be protected until your permanent crown is ready to be placed.